dubo-dubon-duponey/docker-images/README.md

 ### Build reproducibility

-The above guarantees that builds are reproducible, as long as:
+The above guarantees that builds are reproducible.

- * the base image did not change
- * Debian packages have not been modified in place with the same version

 ### Simplicity and audit-ability over fanciness